Actively Recruiting

 - Previous diagnosis of PCOS defined by Rotterdam criteria

-- Oligomenorrhea or secondary amenorrhea with irregular periods (cycle length less than 21 or more than 35 days or fewer than 8 cycles per year) within the last 10 years if on hormonal contraceptives, or within the last year if not
+- Oligomenorrhea or secondary amenorrhea with irregular periods within the last 10 years if on hormonal contraceptives, or within the last year if not

-- Biochemical signs of hyperandrogenism with total testosterone in upper 95th percentile and free androgen index above upper limit of normal, and/or clinical signs of hyperandrogenism
+- Biochemical signs of hyperandrogenism with total testosterone in upper 95th percentile and free androgen index above normal, or clinical signs of hyperandrogenism

-- Hormonal contraceptive naive or not on hormonal contraceptives for six months prior to screening
+- Hormonal contraceptive naive or off hormonal contraceptives for six months prior to screening and willing to use barrier contraception during treatment

 You will not qualify if you...

-- Unable to understand the nature and consequences of the clinical trial
+- Unable to understand the nature and consequences of this clinical trial

-- Physical or psychiatric conditions that may pose risk, interfere with participation, or confound results
+- Physical or psychiatric conditions that may pose risk or interfere with participation

-- Participation in another clinical trial involving investigational product within 30 days prior
+- Participation in another clinical trial within 30 days prior to screening

 - Known or persistent abuse of medication, drugs, or alcohol

-- History of active or untreated malignancy or remission less than 5 years (excluding certain skin and cervical cancers)
+- History of active or untreated malignancy within the last 5 years (excluding certain skin cancers and cervical carcinoma in situ)

-- Acute or chronic hepatitis or other liver diseases except non-alcoholic fatty liver disease
+- Acute or chronic hepatitis or other liver diseases excluding non-alcoholic fatty liver disease

 - History of gastric emptying abnormalities